 How are our weather forecasts produced?

-Most of our information is from a range of weather forecast models run for example by the Met Office.
+Most of our information is from a range of weather forecast models.

 Accuracy of models is improving decade by decade, but forecasts are increasingly poor a few days ahead, and occasionally within a day or so - when the variation of wind in the atmosphere is complicated.
 Unfortunately these situations are often related to more severe weather (upland gales and heavy rain/snow).
 Therefore as forecasting severe conditions is critical to mountain safety, our forecasts are probability forecasts.
 We explicitly state when the forecast confidence is low.

 We use a range of words in order to keep the texts 'fresh', but there are a number of commonly used words that have probabilities attached to them.

 - Very unlikely/occasionally

 - Very likely/very frequent

 - Almost certain

 We normally reserve the vaguer terms 'mostly' and 'mainly' to help describe areas, such as when there is variation across a region as to just how far say low cloud on coastal mountains spreads inland (eg, mostly coastal hills).